 A DAM system should provide a simple way to create a new version and go back to any previous revision.
 It should also keep records on who created what version.

 Manually tagging officials on photos takes a lot of time.
 It’s best when the DAM solution can run facial recognition and automatically add tags with people’s names.
-Daminion runs facial recognition on-premise only, so no data is shared outside the security perimeter.
+Daminion can run facial recognition on-premise, so no data is shared outside the security perimeter.

 For your public infrastructure projects, the DAM should support both geospatial metadata in images and common GIS file formats.
 Daminion reads the existing geopositioning metadata from files and has AI tools for quickly adding it when it’s missing.